enc3/cobblemon-setup-1.21.1/README.md

 # Cobblemon Setup - Minecraft

-# Please actually read this entire file like a literate person and practice some critical thinking.
+# Please read this entire file like a literate person and practice some critical thinking.
 Thank you.
 Minecraft setup for the [Cobblemon mod](https://modrinth.com/mod/cobblemon).
 If you don't have a launcher, I've posted a link for one on Discord.

 # Minecraft setup

 1. Download Minecraft ***1.21.1 Fabric*** (***not*** vanilla, or any other version).
 I've included this in the discord message as well.
+2. If you don't wanna use launcher in the discord message, look up how to setup Fabric for `1.21.1`, its a straightforward process.

 # Install Mods

-1. Download as a ZIP and then unzip
+1. Download as a ZIP and then unzip.

 ![Download as ZIP](assets/download-as-zip.png)

-2. Drag all the mods in `mods/` folder to your Minecraft mods folder, usually located at `C:\Users\name\AppData\Roaming\.minecraft\mods`
+2. Drag all the mods in `mods/` folder to your Minecraft mods folder, usually located at `C:/Users/name/AppData/Roaming/.minecraft/mods`

     Your `.minecraft/mods/` folder should look like this:

 ![Installed mods folder](assets/installed-mods.png)

-3. Download Cobblemon mod separately, GitHub enforces a limit of 100MB per file, so cannot push it here\
+3. Download latest version of Cobblemon mod separately, GitHub enforces a limit of 100MB per file, so cannot push it here\
 https://modrinth.com/mod/cobblemon/versions?g=1.21.1&l=fabric \
 This link should directly open the correct version; v1.21.1 and Fabric mod loader. ***Put the downloaded .jar file into your minecraft mods folder.***

 # Post Install Check

+### Reminder to download Cobblemon as well.
 1. Start the game, it should start normally without crashing.

 2. To test if the mod works, create a new single player world with Creative mode and cheats enabled.
 Pressing `M` should open the starter pokemon selection menu.
 Commands like `/spawnpokemon`, `/spawnallpokemon` should be available (unless you forgot to enable cheats on world creation).